 At the initiative of Poland, the idea of a tripartite Poland-Lithuania-Ukraine brigade was born in 2009 before taking shape the following year, with the installation of the LITPOLUKRBRIG brigade headquarters in Szczecin in 2014.
 However, Poland’s bilateral cooperation in the Baltic region does not stop with the Baltic states: in 2011, Poland’s Foreign Minister signed a declaration on political cooperation in areas of strategic importance with Sweden, a starting point for “deeper cooperation in terms of foreign, security and defence policy”.

 In addition to the military aspect, Polish diplomatic efforts in the region also focus on energy issues.
-Poland is participating in the Baltic Energy Market Interconnection Plan (BEMIP), which aims to desynchronise the Baltic states from the Russian and Belarusian electricity grids, a configuration inherited from the communist era, in order to connect them to the European networks instead.
+Poland takes part in the Baltic Energy Market Interconnection Plan (BEMIP), which aims to desynchronise the Baltic states from the Russian and Belarusian electricity grids, a configuration inherited from the communist era, in order to connect them to the European networks instead.

-This project comprising the eight European Baltic region states was launched in 2009 at the initiative of the European Commission.
+This project comprising the eight European Baltic region states was launched in 2009 at the initiative of the EU Commission.
 Thus, Polish actions in this area are also part of wider regional formats initiated by Brussels.
-The same applies to the EU Strategy for the Baltic Sea Region (EUSBSR), for which Poland is coordinating 3 of the 17 work themes (culture, innovation and the fight against nutrients that promote eutrophication of the Baltic Sea).
+The same applies to the EU Strategy for the Baltic Sea Region (EUSBSR), for which Poland is coordinating 3 of the 17 work themes.

 Poland evidently has a strong diplomatic presence in the Baltic Sea region.
 But while cooperation, both bilateral and multilateral, is effective, tensions are bound to arise.